MdZeeshanRasheed/Software-Developer-Salary-Prediction/README.md

 Contributors are welcome!
 Please read for details on our code of conduct and the process for submitting pull requests.

+Make sure the image path in the Markdown matches the location where you saved the image in your repository.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.